mortonwi/yellGame/README.md

 ## Installation

-This game requires an Adafruit Playground Express, a micro-sub cable, and a working computer that can run the Arduino IDE.
+This game requires an Adafruit Playground Express, a Micro-USB cable, and a working computer that can run the Arduino IDE.
+Links to these materials can be found at the bottom of the README.

-1. Make sure you have downloaded the Arduino IDE from https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE.
+1. Make sure you have downloaded the Arduino IDE.
 2. Download the yellGame.ino file and open it inside of the Arduino IDE.
 3. Connect your Adafruit Circuit Playground Express to your computer via the micro-usb cable.
 4. Within the Arduino IDE, install the Adafruit Circuit Playground library using the "Library Manager" icon on the left side of the IDE (It looks like books.)